 Barancik Access Leadership Scholarship: Created in 2020, funded by a grant from the Charles and Margery Barancik Foundation.
 It is intended to reduce or eliminate financial barriers that might otherwise prevent a high-potential student with ties to the Sarasota/Manatee area from benefiting from the exceptional preparation for future success and leadership that a New College education can provide.
 Scholarship amounts: up to $7500 for students residing on campus, up to $2500 for students residing off-campus.
 Amounts for scholarship funding may vary each year.
 A valid 2022-2023 FAFSA is required and released to New College.
 The total financial aid package may not exceed the Cost of Attendance.
 Applications for first time in college students are due February 1, 2022.

 In addition to an academic scholarship, you could qualify for even more gift assistance if you are a U.S. Citizen, U.S. Permanent Resident Alien, or qualified non-resident alien.
 Complete the 2022-2023 Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov as soon as possible after Oct.
 1, 2021.
 Our school code is 039574.

 STATE OF FLORIDA PROGRAMS

 Florida’s Office of Student Financial Assistance administers a number of grant and scholarship programs, including these:

-For information on private scholarships, click here.
+For information on specialty and privately funded scholarships, click here.

 Eligibility for fee waivers and exemptions is regulated by the Florida Board of Governors (7.008).
 If you believe you may be eligible, please submit the Request for Out-of-State Exemption or Florida Resident Tuition and Fees Waiver form, which addresses students in these special categories: